Mexico Family Travel

 Entrance to Cañada de la Virgen costs 39 pesos for adults aged 12 and older.
 Admission for kids between the ages of 5 and 12 is 12 pesos.
 And children under 5 are free.
 Cañada de la Virgen is open from Tuesday to Sunday from 10am to 6pm.

-Have some extra time for a multi-day excursion?
-Head over to Michoacan state to see the breathtaking Monarch butterfly migration!
+Have some extra time in Mexico?
+Check out the Monarch butterfly migration!

-Treat yourself to a chill out day on the last day of your San Miguel de Allende itinerary.
+Treat yourself to a chill out day during your San Miguel de Allende itinerary.
 Spend the day leisurely hanging out in the city, taking in the sights one last time.

 The Biblioteca Publica de San Miguel de Allende has a large selection of English language books, both for adults and kids.
 It was created by a Canadian, though it serves the general population of the city.
 For families, this library is a great way to have access to English-language books.